enobil/enobil.github.io/_posts/2022-06-01-aws-design-options-for-role-management.markdown

 ## Option 1: Maintaining Roles In AWS Cognito

 In this type of options, the role data will be maintained within Cognito.
-In terms of implementation, the group info is included in the JWT token as in [here](https://stackoverflow.com/a/43789307).

 # Pros
 1. Allows stricter access control on the user role data (compared to application database) (more secure)